lmxDestined/lmxDestined.github.io/_pages/about.md

 My research focuses on  the development of **Digital Twin technology**, **AI-driven condition monitoring**, and **intelligent maintenance decision support** for offshore renewable energy systems, aiming to enhance **system reliability**, **resilience**, and **lifecycle cost efficiency**.
 I have published about 30 papers as the first/corresponding authors at the international journals and conferences.
 My research, highly recognized across the fields of wind energy, ocean engineering, and reliability engineering, has earned me **12 prestigious international fellowships, scholarships, and awards**.

 I am currently an observer and an invited speaker of the International Energy Agency (IEA) Wind TCP Task 43 and 53, a member of European Academy of Wind Energy (EAWE) technical committees and International Society of Offshore and Polar Engineers (ISOPE) technical committees.
-I have served as an editorial member/ guest editor/youth editorial member of 8 journals, acted as an organizing committee member/session chair at 6 international conferences.
+I have served as an editorial member/guest editor/youth editorial member of 8 journals, acted as an organizing committee member/session chair at 6 international conferences.

 # 📖 Educations
 <span id="education"></span>